0xreviews/crvUSD-research-proposal/ParameterOptimizing.md

 We found an exciting thing.
 If you set bigger A, **arbitrageurs** will get bigger $y_0$ which means arbitrageurs will get fewer assets and fewer losses for users.
 Of course, a bigger A will lead to many other problems like higher gas and less arbitrage.
 However, sometimes bigger A will lead p_out to jump out of active_band easier and cause more significant losses for users or profit for arbitrageurs.

-## What will Max-LTV-crvUSD borrowers will experience?
+## What will Max-LTV-crvUSD borrowers experience?

 From 2022-01-01 to 2023-04-20, Bob chose an arbitrary time to deposit his ETH, got max crvUSD, and held crvUSD for 30 days to get a payoff.